adnanjaw/DOM-Link-Generator/README.md

 # DOM-Link-Generator
-Adding a link to the DOM elements.
+Adding a link to the DOM.